Henry Bellamann

-Heinrich Hauer Bellamann (April 28, 1882 – June 16, 1945) was an American author, whose bestselling novel Kings Row exposed the hypocrisy of small-town life in the midwest, addressing many social taboos.
+Heinrich Hauer Bellamann (April 28, 1882 – June 16, 1945) was an American author, whose bestselling 1940 novel Kings Row exposed the hypocrisy of small-town life in the midwest, addressing many social taboos.
 Research suggested that Bellamann was working off resentment of his upbringing in Fulton, Missouri, where he had been ostracised for his German extraction and rumoured illegitimacy.
-The 1942 film version gave Ronald Reagan a star role, regarded as his most memorable performance.
+The 1942 film version gave Ronald Reagan a starring role, regarded as his most memorable performance.

 Bellamann was also a poet and a music professor at Vassar College.

 Early life and education

-Bellamann was born in Fulton, Missouri, to parents George Henrik and Caroline (Krahenbuhl) Bellamann.
-After graduation from Fulton High School in 1899, he attended Westminster College in Fulton for a year before moving to Colorado in 1901 to study piano at the University of Denver.
-Following graduation in 1904, Bellamann began teaching music at a variety of girls' schools in the American South.
+Bellamann was born in Fulton, Missouri in 1882 to parents George Henrik and Caroline (Krahenbuhl) Bellamann.
+After graduation from Fulton High School in 1899, he attended Westminster College in Fulton for a year then moved to Colorado in 1901 to study piano at the University of Denver.
+Following graduation in 1904, Bellamann began teaching music at a variety of girls' schools in the American South, including the Chicora College for Women.
 Bellamann met his future wife, Katherine McKee Jones, while both were teaching at a girls' academy in Tuscaloosa, Alabama.
 The couple married on September 3, 1907.

-For several years between 1908 and 1913 while on school summer breaks, the Bellamanns traveled to Europe so Henry could study organ and piano with Charles-Marie Widor and Isidor Philipp.
+From 1908 to 1913 while on school summer breaks, the Bellamanns traveled to Europe so Henry could study organ and piano with Charles-Marie Widor and Isidor Philipp.
 From 1907 to 1932, when he began to pursue writing full-time, Bellamann held administrative and teaching positions at several educational institutions, including acting director of the Juilliard Musical Foundation, dean of the Curtis Institute of Music, and professor of music at Vassar College.